The Best Testosterone Booster in 2024

 • Boron: 10mg

 The 10mg of boron in Nugenix Ultimate is right in line with the dose used in one prominent study.
 Ashwagandha, fenugreek, and D-aspartic acid also appear in clinically relevant doses.
-And the addition of 5mg black pepper extract should increase bioavailability and, by extension, efficacy.
+The addition of 5mg black pepper extract should increase bioavailability and, by extension, efficacy.

-Nugenix has a reliable return policy, but the process is a little more complicated than other companies.
-It changes depending on what kind of order you have placed.
+Nugenix has a reliable return policy, but the process is a little more complicated compared to other companies.
+It changes depending on what kind of order you’ve placed.
 For any automatic shipment order, you get a 30-day money-back guarantee under which you'll have to pay for return shipping, but you can send back an empty bottle.
 One-time orders are only returnable if they're unopened, but you get 90 days to make the decision.

-Ultimately, this is similar to what you'll find with competitors, though the money-back period is shorter than several other options.
-What's frustrating is that the website buries this information in its terms of service, with no direct link to a money-back guarantee or return policy (which many competitors link to clearly).
+Ultimately, the return policy is similar to what you'll find with competitors, though the money-back period is shorter than several other options.
+What's frustrating is that the website buries the relevant information in its terms of service, with no direct link to a money-back guarantee or return policy (which many competitors link to clearly).

 Testogen